 - cry for stability, sense of order, anchoring and docking experiences

 Homesickness is a testament that you are faced with a very big change in your life.
 The feeling comes with a host of other feelings that may have a measurable negative impact on your day-to-day life.

 How homesickness affects your life?

 Let me start by telling the truth- being homesick sucks.
 It does.
 I hate feeling homesick mostly because I become a crying pile of mush, overeat, get doubtful about my decisions, get anxious and question myself.
-It turns out I am not along.
+It turns out I am not alone.
 You may experience many physiological and psychological symptoms that can really take a toll on your personal and professional life.
 Typical homesickness symptoms include:

 - Difficulty falling and staying asleep